 Burkina Faso snapshot

-660,000 people accessing a sufficient quantity of safe water
+755,000 people accessing a sufficient quantity and quality of water

 Country needs and strategy

 Burkina Faso is affected by a severe multidimensional humanitarian crisis due to insecurity, demographic pressures, climate change, political fragility and economic and health crises.
 Insecurity has resulted in massive internal displacements, with 1.7 million people internally displaced, 60 per cent of them children.
 The humanitarian space has significantly contracted, and more than 1 million people are estimated to be completely isolated and unable to access essential social services, markets or essential supplies.

 In 2022, 595 out of 2,158 health facilities were affected by insecurity, depriving more than 2.1 million people of access to health services.
 The lack of coverage of immunization services in several areas has contributed to the resurgence of measles and polio in a context also marked by a decline in epidemiological surveillance at all levels.

 The nutritional status of children has worsened, with 179,252 children suffering from severe wasting.
 Access to water has deteriorated due to increased attacks on water points, sabotage of electricity pylons and the dramatic increase of pressure on water resources due to the massive influx of displaced people in several host communities.
 The deteriorating water situation brings increased risks of such waterborne diseases as cholera and hepatitis E.